 5. Relax with a book

-Head up Kihekah to the Book Burrow, a used book store where they probably have a copy of just about anything you’re looking for.
+Head down Main St. to the Book Burrow, a used book store where they probably have a copy of just about anything you’re looking for.
 Don’t have a title in mind?
 Owners James and Kelly are super friendly and can help you quickly find something that will grab your interest whether that’s a novel or a book on how to build cabinetry.
 Then, kick back and relax in one of their comfy chairs and enjoy some quiet time to yourself.

-Another book option is offered up by the Pawhuska Public Library which has a huge selection of reading material in a comfortable, relaxing, and perhaps most importantly, air conditioned building.
+Another book option is offered up by the Pawhuska Public Library.
+There you’ll find a huge selection of reading material in a comfortable, relaxing, and air conditioned building.
 Let your wife deal with the hustle and bustle of downtown Pawhuska while you catch up on a novel or your favorite hunting magazine in a quiet, calm, environment.

 The librarian told us that some guys even take little cat naps there, and she said that’s perfectly OK as long as they don’t snore too much.
 Get off that man bench downtown, and slide into a comfortable chair with a book.
 You can find the library’s hours on its website.

 Obviously, you will want to eat at The Mercantile.
 I mean, the chicken fried steak is amazing (and so is the queso dip, and the lasagna, and the chicken parmesan, and the cattleman’s breakfast and the…).
 But if you’re out and about in town, you should know that there are some other great places to satisfy your hunger.